How to Patch a Pool with Water in it

 Always check corners, especially by steps.
 Also, check the fittings by the ladders.
 Cracks and leaks can occur where metal fittings meet the concrete pool shell.
 This includes the underwater light.

 Call Aquaman Leak Detection if you find a crack in your concrete pool.
 Catching cracks as soon as possible ensures the least amount of disruption to plaster.
 Although there are do-it-yourself kits and materials, a professional repair will last longer.
 We guarantee our work in repairing leaks.
-Aquaman serves Brevard County, FL and all of Florida.
+Aquaman serves Brevard County, FL, and all of Florida.

 Local Swimming Pool Leak Dectection